Back to Blog

-ACoS vs TACoS: Understanding Amazon Advertising Metrics That Matter
+ACoS vs TACoS: Understanding Amazon Advertising Metrics That Matter for Authors

 Your ACoS is 35%.
 Is that good or bad?
-You have no idea, and neither does the friend who told you to “keep it under 30%.”
-You have been obsessing over this one number for weeks, tweaking bids, pausing keywords, cutting budget — and your total sales have actually gone down.
+You have no idea, and neither does the author friend who told you to “keep it under 30%.”
+You have been obsessing over this one number for weeks, tweaking bids, pausing keywords, cutting budget — and your total book sales have actually gone down.
 Something is clearly broken, but the metric you are staring at is not telling you what.

-This is the ACoS trap, and it catches thousands of Amazon sellers every year.
+This is the ACoS trap, and it catches thousands of Amazon authors every year.
 They optimize so aggressively for a low ACoS that they accidentally strangle the growth their advertising was supposed to create.

 The fix starts with understanding what ACoS actually measures, why it tells an incomplete story, and why TACoS is the metric that should be guiding your real decisions.